gfmacaraeg/Travel-Pal/README.md

 3. CSS3 and HTML5 were used for initial form validation.

-4. Bcrypt was used as a salt/hash algorithm to obsfuscate each user's password stored in MySQL.
+4. Bcrypt was used as a salt/hash algorithm to obsfuscate each user's password stored in SQLite.

 5. Django, Nginx, and Gunicorn were used for server deployment, routing, and execution with data and template client-side service requests handled with Jinja2 and JavaScript.